What happens after we die? This is one of the questions found so often in the

 between religions, about what criteria is used to

-determine whether, for example, a person eventually resides in Heaven or Hell.
-There is little agreement about the processes, locations, and states that a
+determine whether, for example, a person has been saved and will eventually reside in Heaven or is unsaved and will spend eterninty in Hell.
+There is also little agreement about the processes, locations, and states that a

 person will go through between death and their final destiny.